“It’s Breast Cancer”

 It’s important to have a lot of support around you while you go through cancer treatment.
 This journey can be emotionally and physically stressful.
 It’s ok to have down days.
 It’s ok to feel lousy during treatment.
 The important thing is that you don’t stay there.
 Get help from your friends and family during treatment.
 It’s ok to have support.
 You don’t have to go through this alone like some sort of Superwoman.
 You may want to consider joining a support group like Sisters By Choice.
 You have to find what works for you.
 If you don’t want meet in person, you may want to consider joining an online support group.

-I don’t mean Wikipedia or Web MD.
+We don’t mean Wikipedia or Web MD.
 Talk to people.
 Read approved and reputable breast cancer literature.
 Understand your pathology.
 This makes things much clearer when you meet with your doctor.

 Don’t get overwhelmed.
 Take one day at a time.
 Being newly diagnosed with all the unknowns is scary.
 Things will get better as you learn more about your cancer, treatment options, and treatment plan.
 It’s ok to tell yourself that you are going to be OK.
 Remember, most women with breast cancer survive the disease.